Accounts software helps you track and manage your company finances, ensuring you keep on top of your business accounts.

 Accounts software can be divided into three broad groups:

 You can opt for traditional desktop accounting software (which you install on your computer), or online accounting software, which you log in to through a web browser.
 It’s a form of cloud computing and a good way to get the benefits of accounts software with lower management costs.
+It also has the benefit that you pay on a monthly basis and can spread the cost rather than paying up front.

 Online accounting software is inherently more flexible, because you can access it from any internet-connected device.
 Many packages can also be accessed from mobile phones.